bagdanov/segmented_object_recognition/color_name_recognizer/README.md

 ## Running the pipeline

-The simplest way to run the pipeline with default parameters is to first
+The simplest way to run the pipeline with default parameters is to first train the recognizer with:

-`./train_recognizer.py dataset_jordi/
+`./train_recognizer.py dataset_jordi/`

- ./validate_recognizer.py dataset_jordi/
-`
+and then run the validation script (which performs leave-one-out and random split cross validation to estimate the accuracy of the trained recognizer):

+`./validate_recognizer.py dataset_jordi/`

+If you like, you can also run the simple example script which runs the trained recognizer on a held-out test image:

+`./run_recognizer.py dataset_jordi/`

+See the scripts themselves for documentation on parameters and other options.